Daryl D.J. Stout

 1) Email (the best way to contact me).
 You must be logged onto the QRZ website to view it.

-3) Leave a message to WX1DER on D-RATS (usually up only in the evenings U.S. Time)
+3) Leave a message to WX1DER on D-RATS (usually up only on selected evenings U.S. Time)

-A file of the nets that I'm involved with is on the Echolink Nets page that I maintain (http://www.wx1der.com/elk.htm) -- look for the link that notes a list of nets that I check into.
+A file of the nets that I'm involved with is on the Echolink Nets page that I maintain (http://www.theweatherwonder.com/elk.htm) -- look for the link that notes a list of nets that I check into.
 The file is in PDF format, current as of the date at the top of the file, and you'll need the Adobe Acrobat Reader to download the file.
-You can also get a list of Selected D-Star Nets (in PDF format) by emailing me, as per option 1 above.
+You can also get a list of Selected D-Star Nets and D-Rats Nets (in PDF format) by emailing me, as per option 1 above.
+The latter also includes links to D-Star HF Nets and XRF D-Star Nets...and these are available for download via D-Rats, when I am online with that mode.

 73 (Best Wishes), and 75 (May God Bless You And Yours) DE WX1DER.